kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We will update the logic so that `NominatedNodeName` field is cleared during `binding` call

-We believe that ensuring that `NominatedNodeName` can't be set after the pod is already bound is niche enough feature that doesn't justify an attempt to strenghtening the validation.
+We believe that ensuring that `NominatedNodeName` can't be set after the pod is already bound is niche enough feature that doesn't justify an attempt to strengthening the validation.

 #### What if there are multiple components that could set `NominatedNodeName` on the same pod